Cosmographic Connection Between Cosmological And Planck Scales: The Barrow-Tsallis Entropy: Barrow--Tsallis entropy and cosmographic constraints

-For fixed cosmographic parameters $q_0 = -0.580$ and $j_0 = 0.745$, and assuming a uniform prior distribution for $\Delta$, we obtain the estimate $\delta \simeq 1.018 \pm 0.174$ (see Fig.~\ref{fig:MC_delta}).
-This result indicates a moderate non-extensivity of the Barrow--Tsallis entropy, which is statistically consistent with the Bekenstein value $\delta = 1$.
-We note that our estimate is in good agreement with the values reported in a recent study \cite{Yarahmadi:2025luc}, which also employs statistical methods based on machine learning approaches to determine the non-extensivity parameter.
+(median $1.02$, 68\% interval $[0.54, 1.69]$); see figure~\ref{fig:MC_delta}.
+It is instructive to decompose the error budget by varying one source of uncertainty at a time: the observational error of the jerk parameter alone gives $\sigma_\delta \simeq 0.39$, the uniform prior on $\Delta$ over the full interval $[-1,1]$ gives $\sigma_\delta \simeq 0.38$, and the error of the deceleration parameter gives $\sigma_\delta \simeq 0.24$; the jerk parameter thus provides the largest observational contribution, in accordance with the discussion above.
+Note also that the prior-independent combination fixed by cosmography alone is $\delta(2+\Delta) = 4 - \alpha(q_0,j_0) = 1.97 \pm 0.95$.
+Table~\ref{tab:MC_delta} collects the estimates for all four determinations of $q_0$ in eq.~\eqref{q0_values} and for both the full prior range $\Delta \in [-1,1]$ and the narrower range $\Delta \in [-0.5,0.5]$ considered for comparison: the central value of $\delta$ is stable at the level of $\lesssim 15\%$ across the four datasets --- well within the quoted uncertainties --- and the choice of the prior range affects mainly the width of the distribution.
+This result indicates a moderate nonextensivity of the Barrow--Tsallis entropy, which is statistically consistent with the Bekenstein value $\delta = 1$ (equivalently, with the standard scaling $\alpha = 2$ of the holographic density).
+We note that our estimate is in good agreement with the values reported in a recent study \cite{Yarahmadi:2025luc}, which also employs statistical methods based on machine learning approaches to determine the nonextensivity parameter.